jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 }
 ```

 Even if you don't know C, hopefully you will be able to see that this function calculates a unique thread index (```i```) based on the block the thread is in and the thread's index within that block, then adds the values of ```a``` and ```b``` at that index and stores them in ```c```.
 This is very similar to many of the kernels we have written before.
-We can make PTX code from CUDA C by executing the following command in a terminal
+We can make PTX code from CUDA C scripts by executing the following command in a terminal

 ```
 nvcc --ptx /path/to/cuda_C_file.cu
 ```

-It is also possible to make PTX code from Julia code using functions in CUDAnative such as ```code_ptx()``` - see http://juliagpu.github.io/CUDAnative.jl/latest/lib/reflection.html# CUDAnative.code_ptx for details.
+It is also possible to make PTX code from Julia code using functions in CUDAnative such as ```code_ptx()``` - see [here](http://juliagpu.github.io/CUDAnative.jl/latest/lib/reflection.html) for details.

-Ok, so the outcome of all of the above is that we can now have a calleable GPU compatible function called ```vadd``` which performs vector addition.
+Ok, so the outcome of all of the above is that we can now have a GPU compatible function called ```vadd``` which we can call from a Julia script to perform vector addition.
 Next, we create our data:

 ```
 # Make data